Suspension of Financial Aid

 Students who are otherwise in good academic standing but who have exceeded (or who will exceed) 150% of the published length required for their certificate or degree, may submit the Request for Recalculation of SAP Status form instead of appealing.
 Typical processing time for this form is 2 weeks after submission.
 After an unsuccessful recalculation request a student my appeal based on extenuating circumstances.

-The appeals form is linked in Step 1 below.
+The application process for the SAP appeal form has changed.
+Starting in the Spring 2019 semester the SAP Appeal Form is only available to be completed online through MyPima.
+However, only those students with a financial aid requirement to complete an appeal form on MyPima can access the form.
+If you are not required to complete a SAP Appeal form for financial aid you will not be able to access the form on your MyPima.
+Should you believe you should be able to submit an appeal you may contact the Office of Financial Aid and Schoalrships at email@example.com to request an appeal requirement.
 Your appeal must include supporting documentation of your extenuating circumstances that contributed to your failure to maintain good academic standing, as well as what has changed that will allow you to regain good academic standing with continued financial aid.
 Be sure your name and student number are on all documents.

-Step 1: Complete the Satisfactory Academic Progress (SAP) Appeal Form
+Step 1: Complete the Satisfactory Academic Progress (SAP) Appeal Webform

-Be sure to include a Typed and Signed, Personal Statement which explains the circumstances contributing to your inability to maintain Satisfactory Academic Progress.
+Be sure to explain the circumstances contributing to your inability to maintain Satisfactory Academic Progress in your Personal Statement.
 You must address all unsuccessful courses and how your circumstances have changed.
 In addition, if you have completed more courses than those required for your program, you must also explain the reasons why you have failed to graduate in a reasonable timeframe.
 Be sure to describe what has changed and your plan for making satisfactory progress.

 Don’t forget to include your documentation because appeal will be denied by the committee or college designee if documentation is not provided.
 Documentation can include: